patinthehat/BackoffLib/readme.md

 The `backoff()` function is declared abstract in `BackoffBase` and implemented in the various child classes.

-  + An _exponential backoff_ delay with a default exponent of 2
+  + A _exponential backoff_ delay with a default exponent of 2
-    will increment in the following way: `1, 2, 4, 8, 16, 32, 64`
+    will increment in the following way: `1, 2, 4, 16, 256`

   + An _incremental backoff_ delay with a default increment of 1
     will increment in the following way: `1, 2, 3, 4, 5, 6, 7`

+  + A _multiplicative backoff_ delay with a default exponent of 2
+    will increment in the following way: `0.5, 1, 2, 4, 8, 16, 32, 64`

 <br/>